polkadot-fellows/RFCs/text/0000-sassafras-consensus.md

 - Tickets submissions must occur within the first half of the epoch.
   (TODO: I expect this is to give time to the chain finality consensus to finalize the on-chain tickets before next epoch starts)
-- The transaction source must be one of the current session validators.
+- The transaction must be submitted by one of the current session validators.

 Ticket specific validation rules:
 - Ring signature is verified using the on-chain `RingVerifier`.